Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

    documents changes to the system and details about what occurred during the setup process.
 If you have any suspicions that some part of the setup failed, this should be your first stop.
--  "You may view IDS alerts using Sguil, Squert, Snorby or ELSA (if enabled)" - Sguil is a client application while Squert, Snorby and ELSA are web interfaces.
+-  "You may view IDS alerts using Sguil, Squert, or Kibana (if enabled)" - Sguil is a client application while Squert and Kibana are web interfaces.
 -  "Bro logs can be found in ELSA (if enabled) and the following
    location: /nsm/bro/" - Bro logs are rotated on an hourly basis and provide a wealth of information about the network being monitored,